eeh348/podcast/README.md

 python app/podcast.py
 ```

 Input your search critera via the popup.
 Your results will be displayed in the terminal.
-Your results contains the top 10 results sorted by relevance and data.
+Your results contains the top 10 results sorted by relevance and date.

-## TESTING
+## Testing
 Run tests:

 ```sh
 pytest python test/podcast_test.py
 ```

-## ATTESTATIONS
+## Attestations
 1. GUI adapted from https://pysimplegui.readthedocs.io/en/latest/tutorial/#the-5-minute-gui
 2. Sort by date adapted from https://www.geeksforgeeks.org/ways-sort-list-dictionaries-values-python-using-lambda-function/